 And we have to create a culture that cherishes life and human dignity.

-So we're going to all sit around, we're going to come up with some ideas.
+We're going to come up with some ideas.

-Hopefully, we can put those ideas in a very bipartisan bill.
+Hopefully we can put those ideas in a very bipartisan bill.

 It would be so beautiful to have one bill that everybody could support, as opposed to, you know, 15 bills, everybody's got their own bill.

-These are the people that seem to be just most interested, very interested in this problem, and it's a big problem.
+But if we could have one terrific bill that everybody started by the people around this table, special people, these are the people that seem to be just most interested, very interested in this problem, and it's a big problem.

 So with that, I think I'd like to start.